ndmitchell/hoogle/docs/Install.md

 ### Index a directory, producing a relocatable database

-Run `hoogle generate --relocatable --local=mydir` to generate an index that supports moving the Haddock directory to a different path without breaking the Haddock links.
+Run `hoogle generate --relocatable=mydir` to generate an index that supports moving the Haddock directory to a different path without breaking the Haddock links.
-This mode only supports one `--local` directory.
+This mode acts like `--local` but only supports one directory.

 ## Searching a Hoogle database